 Spring: Playing in a garden

-• Math and Science: Children may compare and contrast the various sizes, colors, and textures of different plants.
+Math and Science: Children may compare and contrast the various sizes, colors, and textures of different plants.
 Children may count how many of each plant they see.
 They can recognize that some plants give us food to eat and other plants give other animals food.
 Children can learn the importance of pollinators when watching them land on various flowers.
 Spring is a wonderful time to notice the cycle of life, not just in plants but in many other creatures, such as birds as well.
+Children can see cause and effect when they jump into a puddle!
+They may notice that when they do a big jump it splashes more than a small jump (Also seeing water displacemen take place)!!

-Each season provides wonderful opportunities for children to create artistic masterpieces along with choosing and using various materials to represent what they notice!
+Each season provides wonderful opportunities for children to create artistic masterpieces along with choosing and using various materials to represent what they notice as well!

 Physical Benefits: In this portion we will explore the physical benefits of outdoor play - these easily cross all age groups!